nmhall/project-notebook/November 2.md

 we plan to work a significant amount of time on Monday in order to off-set this.

 ## Post-critique summary
+_Note_: I forgot about this until I was writing my notebook entry for November 9, but figured this was still worth writing.
+The big take-aways from the critique were that the language design has to be very careful, and that we need to make sure we don't spend too much time on the game engine itself.
 ## Post-critique reflection
+The really big thing I had to think about after the critique was the balance of how much we would let the user say while designing their AI.
+Ari had a good point that we don't want our assumptions about what are good conditionals to use and smart actions to take to overly restrict a user's creativity.
+After all, the point of this game is to reward creativity as much as possible.
+At the same time, there are dual reasons for wanting to limit the syntax.
+One is that we simply can't make the language too big, or we won't be able to write code for it all.
+Since we have to implement the AI to perform all the actions the user writes, it rapidly becomes infeasible to give them too many choices.
+Second, limitation breeds creativity.
+This is where balance becomes very important.
+With too few choices, nobody is able to use their own cleverness and originality because the syntax doesn't give them the appropriate tools.
+With too many choices, you don't have to be clever or original in order to make something good.